swfans/swars/README.md

 7. b.
 Extract the downloaded patch file.
 8. b.
 Move all extracted files and folders to the selected installation folder.
-     Place them all in one folder, so that sub-olders `conf`, `data`, `levels` and the executable file `swars.exe` are all next to each other.
+     Place them all in one folder, so that sub-olders `conf`, `data`, `levels` and the executable file `syndwarsfx.exe` are all next to each other.

 You can now [start the game](#starting-the-game).

 ## Starting the game

 The original game needed to be started with parameters to play normally.
-While with SW Port this is no longer mandatory, the parameters can still be used, and many new ones are actually available.
+While with SyndWarsFX this is no longer mandatory, the parameters can still be used, and many new ones are actually available.
 The executable can be run with `--help` parameter to show a short description of all aprameters.

 Parameter `-w` (used in the original game) is not recommended when running on new hardware.

-The typical command line for running SW Port on bash-like shell is:
+The typical command line for running SyndWarsFX on bash-like shell is:

 ```
-./swars -g
+./syndwarsfx -g
 ```

 If running on Windows, the command line above should work as well.
 Though more